Jimmy Cricket has sent out a reminder that his regular ‘jam’ nights are cancelled for the foreseeable future.

 “But the death toll and misery that this virus has inflicted on us all is staggering and heart-breaking.

 “These are the times when we have to dig deep and find the resilience to help each other through.

 “I read a saying once: after the storm comes the rainbow.

 “Take care everyone and big hugs from myself and May.”

 For the past five weeks, Jimmy has sent all his fans and friends daily togetherness message via video as the world fights coronavirus.

-Jimmy posted his first video on social media two days earlier with the message: “We can do this together!”
+Jimmy posted his first video on social media the previous day with the message: “We can do this together!”

 He told a few jokes in the clip and urges people to help each other in these tough times.

 He said: “Once we get though this, at the end of the tunnel, we’ll all have a great big huddle together.”